shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 Add((+)) --> ConC[Conv2d] --> BatchB[BatchNorm2d] --> ReluC[Relu] --> Out((Out));
 ```
-This block is responsible for every level of the Network (i.e. the conv,relu,conv,relu when downsampling and upsaling) and `MainNetwork` handling
+This block is responsible for every level of the Network (i.e. the conv,relu,conv,relu when downsampling and upsampling) and `MainNetwork` handling
 the `MaxPool` and `UpBlock` handling the up-convs (see below details).

 ### UpBlock